Indiana Veteran Benefits Playbook

 Confirm your homestead facts

-The Section 14 lane now depends on the under-$240,000 assessed-value cap, the Indiana residency rule, and the home being the qualifying homestead.
+The modified Section 14 lane now depends on total disability, Indiana residency, ownership, and the property being the qualifying principal residence.
 The donated-home rule is different and only applies when a qualifying nonprofit conveyed the home at no cost.

 Recheck after major life changes